 In addition, one of the traditional or folk uses of marjoram is an emmenagogue (i.e. an herb that stimulates blood flow to the uterus and pelvic area).

 By increasing blood flow to the pelvic area it’s believed that marjoram can help stimulate or restore missing periods.

 Now, even though this is a very old and traditional use of marjoram, I wasn’t able to find more information (i.e. studies) about marjoram’s emmenagogue properties.

-Note: ginger is another emmenagogue that can help with PCOS.
+Note: ginger is another emmenagogue that may help with PCOS.
 Read more about using ginger for pcos.

 3. Fights Inflammation

-The amount of toxins that we’re exposed to in food, air and cosmetics contributes significantly to inflammation.
+The amount of toxins that we’re exposed to via food, air and cosmetics contributes significantly to inflammation.